satim-co/PolSARpro/README.md

 ### VSCode Devcontainer
 - Provides a ready-to-use environment for development and testing.
-- Includes the C version of PolSARpro for running native decompositions.
+- Includes the C version of PolSARpro for running the legacy version.
 - Requires placing the official PolSARpro ZIP archive in the project root before building the container.
 - Requires Docker and Docker Compose.